zMailPrivacy/zMail/README.md

-# ZMail — Private Messaging on Zcash
+# Zmail — Private Messaging on Zcash

 ### _Zero-knowledge messaging through shielded transactions._

-ZMail is a **self-custodial, privacy-first messaging application** built on the Zcash shielded blockchain.
+Zmail is a **self-custodial, privacy-first messaging application** built on the Zcash shielded blockchain.
 Send and receive encrypted messages through Zcash shielded transactions with complete zero-knowledge privacy — no servers, no metadata, no tracking.

-**⚠️ Configuration Template**: ZMail requires users to provide their own Zcash RPC node (local zcashd or public provider) to send transactions.
+**⚠️ Configuration Template**: Zmail requires users to provide their own Zcash RPC node (local zcashd or public provider) to send transactions.
 This is a configuration template — users must set up their own node or find an available RPC provider.

 ---

 ## Core Architecture

-ZMail is built using **Next.js** for both frontend and backend logic, with **direct integration** to a user-configured Zcash RPC node (local zcashd or public provider) for transaction building and broadcasting.
+Zmail is built using **Next.js** for both frontend and backend logic, with **direct integration** to a user-configured Zcash RPC node (local zcashd or public provider) for transaction building and broadcasting.

 **Stack Overview:**